LatiteScripting/Scripts/README.md

 Latite's scripting API uses JavaScript.
 To be able to use scripts, you need to have Latite Beta.
 Join the discord for more information.

+## How to make a script

+You can view a quick guide/quickstart [here](https://github.com/LatiteScripting/Scripts/tree/master/how-to-make-a-script.md)

+For scripting documentation, go to https://latitescripting.github.io/

+## Debugging

+You can [debug your scripts](https://github.com/LatiteScripting/Scripts/tree/master/debugging.md) in Latite Client using Visual Studio.

 ## How to get your script added
 For now, you can request your script to be added in [#beta-chat](https://discord.com/channels/885656043521179680/1058027973065842698) in the Discord server.
 You must have a GitHub repository that contains your script.
 Your script will **NOT** auto update in this repository for security reasons.
 We will check your code and update it in this repostiory every once in awhile